 Batch and Settlement Process

-Authorize.net automatically batches captured transactions every 24 hours, immediately after the default Transaction Cut-Off Time of 4:00 PM Pacific Time.
+Authorize.net automatically batches captured transactions every 24 hours, immediately after your Transaction Cut-Off Time (the default time is 4:00 PM Pacific Time).
 Manual batching and settlement are not allowed.
-Once the batch is created, it is sent to your Merchant Service Provider's (MSP) payment processor for fund transfer.
+Once the batch is created, it is made available to your Merchant Service Provider's (MSP) payment processor for fund transfer.
 The processor then informs Authorize.net upon settlement, which updates your transaction reports.
 For details on MSPs, refer to the support article: What is and who is a merchant service provider (MSP)?

 Once a batch settles, Authorize.net's role in the transaction is complete.
 Your payment processor will transfer funds to your MSP, which deducts fees before depositing the remaining funds into your merchant account.
 Deposits typically occur within 48-72 business hours.
 For funding inquiries on settled batches, contact your MSP.